 143. The GEF will continue to provide resources to non-Annex I countries to prepare National Communications (NCs) and Biennial Update Reports (BURs) to comply with Convention obligations in line with COP guidance.
 The GEF stands ready to respond to additional COP guidance on Convention obligations and the transparency framework subject to resource availability.
-The GEF may also support actions and activities to sustainably develop and enhance the capacity of countries to prepare their NCs and BURs through for example a Global Support Program that provides logistical and technical support, capacity-building, and knowledge management activities, with a view to facilitating the timely preparation and submission of NCs and BURs.
-Countries will have access to set-aside resources for these activities.
-Support for technology needs assessments (TNA) will also be made eligible for small island developing states and least developed countries for this objective.
+The GEF may also support actions and activities to sustainably develop and enhance the capacity of countries to prepare their NCs and BURs through, for example, a Global Support

-27 For a non-exhaustive list of eligible activities please refer to the CBIT Programming Directions Document
+&lt;sup>26 For a non-exhaustive list of eligible activities please refer to the CBIT Programming Directions Document